hampusborgos/country-flags/README.md

 Also included is a JSON file that maps the ISO country code to the name of the country.

+You can also install this as a NPM module:

+    npm install --save svg-country-flags

 Arbitrary Width
 ===============